keajs/kea-parallel/README.md

 # kea-parallel

-Run big operations in the background.
+Run big operations in a separate thread using web workers.

 Use in combination with `kea-parallel-loader`, `worker-loader` and possibly also `redux-saga`